robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 | libmicrohttpd         | DHCP Server                    | CM             | Enables Wi-Fi onboarding           |
 +-----------------------+--------------------------------+----------------+------------------------------------+

- ℹ️ If you have the following utilities available on your target Linux device you will find installation easier:
+If you have the following utilities available on your target Linux device you will find installation easier:

 +--------------+--------------------+-------------------------------------------------+
 | Utility      | Description        | Notes                                           |